***This grant is now closed for applications***

-To be eligible, projects must be based in England.
-Applicants must demonstrate the project will involve a collaboration between industry and a research organisation such as a university or research institute.
-The lead applicant can be either entity.
+To be eligible, projects had to be based in England.
+Applicants had to demonstrate the project would involve a collaboration between industry and a research organisation such as a university or research institute.
+The lead applicant could be either entity.

 - Their single application form with supporting appendices and guidance.